taroooyan/bg-wiki/Nano-Operation-Manual.md

     - more questions: go to nano.safecast.org, google group xyz or mail us at info@safecast.org

 Parameter settings: The SD card contains a setting file which must not be deleted from the card or the Nano wll not work properly.
 In addition, it must be copied to any additional cards which will be used with the nano (This information can be edited to modify the device’s operation, but this is only recommended for expert users)

+Firmware upgrades: for the current version of firmware see the description of file bGeigieNano in https://github.com/Safecast/bGeigieNanoKit (currently V1.2.9 on 24-10-2013]  [see wiki page "How to setup build environment..."]

 Troubleshooting